 We distribute furniture to retailers directly from factories and warehouses in Asia via our container direct programs and from our facilities in Virginia, North Carolina, Georgia and California, and in limited cases, from customer operated warehouses in strategic locations.
-Due to our exit from the ACH business unit which demanded significant amounts of inventory to meet the quick shipping requirements of its e-commerce model, we anticipate a reduction in the physical footprint of the Georgia warehouse over the course of fiscal 2024.
+Due to our exit from the Accentrics Home ("ACH") business unit which demanded significant amounts of inventory to meet the quick shipping requirements of its e-commerce model, we reduced the physical footprint of the Georgia warehouse by 400,000 square feet over the course of fiscal 2024.